 Repurposing drugs that target the brain’s metabolism

-In Alzheimer’s the brain can’t turn glucose into energy efficiently.
-This causes downstream effects impacting the immune system, plaque formation, and cognitive function.
+In Alzheimer’s, the brain can’t efficiently turn glucose into energy.
+This impacts the immune system, plaque formation, and cognitive function.

 Wegovy is a new drug that treats two major risk factors of Alzheimer’s: diabetes and obesity.
 Drugmaker Novo Nordisk is testing whether it prevents Alzheimer’s as well by boosting brain metabolism.